 Representing the Fashion Pact.

 “CHANEL joined the Fashion Pact given our belief in the power of collective action on climate, biodiversity and ocean health.
 Given these unprecedented times, our shared responsibility to work as a collective is even greater.
-And our resolve to realize positive impacts through concrete actions even more evident.”
+And our resolve to realise positive impacts through concrete actions even more evident.”

 Co-Founder and Chair